 Neighbourhood Plans are also in place at a number of villages and local areas throughout Buckinghamshire and are part of the Development Plan once they have been ‘made’.

-Buckinghamshire has recently published updated 5 Year Housing Land Supply Position Statements for each area are as follows:
+Buckinghamshire has recently published updated 5 Year Housing Land Supply Position Statements (March 2026) for each area as follows:

 Please contact us for further advice or to find out how your property fits into this framework for planning in Buckinghamshire.